topcoat8/memo/assets/whitepaper.md

 * **New Connections:** When a user messages a new wallet, the protocol automatically detects the empty state.
 It attaches a Rent Exemption transfer of approximately 0.001 SOL.
 This initializes the recipient's account on-chain and effectively pays for the postage to guarantee the message inbox exists.
 * **Existing Connections:** Established connections switch to a 0 SOL transfer value.
 This incurs only the standard Solana network fee of roughly 0.000005 SOL.
+* **Wallet Bundling:** Due to the nature of the protocol, wallets that communicate will appear bundled on-chain as there is a direct transaction between the two parties.
+This creates a verifiable graph of social connections.

 This dynamic switching ensures Memo works as both a user-onboarding tool and a high-frequency messaging layer.